mitranim/js/doc/http/_ReqBui.md

   /*
   Returns the resulting `Res` if the response is OK.
-If the response is received, but HTTP status code is non-OK, throws a descriptive `Err`.
+If the response is received, but HTTP status code is non-OK, throws a descriptive `HttpErr`.

   Shortcut for `(await this.fetch()).okRes()`.
   */